justinmahar/react-pdf-builder/README.md

 ## Quick Start

-Below is a component that renders a standard A4 size PDF with a heading, paragraph, card, and table.
+Below is a component that renders a standard A4 size PDF with a heading, paragraph, button, and custom styled div.
 You can use this as a starting point.

-Most components can be themed using the `swatch` prop, and custom styled using `style` and CSS, or even custom class names.
+Most components can be themed using the `swatch` prop, and custom styled with CSS using `style` or `className`.

 Use `LETTER` page size for 8.5x11" paper used in the USA.